KeithSloan/JavaXServ/README.md

 The original motivation was to implement a facility such that IBM's AIX info facility could be accssed from the internet via a browser.

-Java security has changed a lot since the initial development a developer or two to address.
+Java security has changed a lot since the initial development and now requires a small amount of developer or two to address.

 Normally to deploy X11 Clients an X Server has to be installed on the target machine.
 With JavaXServ the target machines only need to have a Java enabled browser.